mtb-za/says-who/content/session_reports/ocw_sessions/orbital_cold_war_1.md

 We for sure want to get to the bottom of the issue, but for now we might be able to focus on the snake infestation in Science 4 instead, since the reactor is not critical (well, it is, because it is a working nuclear reactor, but the point stands).
 So is the best use of someone's time to analyse the sediments from the coolant loops, or to get a grabby claw and deal with the snakes?
 I guess we will find out that we got it wrong when one of the two problems explodes (either into nuclear fire or a ball of, presumably flash-frozen, snakes).
+One consideration is what NPCs are doing.
+In theory, some problems should be solved, or partially solved, by the NPCs doing similar things to the PCs.
+So maybe one of them will do the sediment analysis?
+We should be so lucky....

 A quick note: problem-solving like this requires a referee to have a solid idea of what might be done and what leads to what: other players, with the same problem with the reactor as myself and Sanchez's player set up sunshields, which only helped partially to control the temperature.
 Much like any investigation, there needs to be enough to dig into by the players.